GianluigiRiccardi/gianluigiriccardi.github.io/README.md

 ---

 ## Executive Profile
-Senior Industrial Engineer with **17+ years of experience** in safety-critical and high-risk industrial environments.
+Senior Industrial Manager with **17+ years of experience** in safety-critical and high-risk industrial environments.
 Strong background in **operations, maintenance management, safety (EHS) and reliability**, with hands-on leadership on critical assets, teams and processes.

 I combine **operational coordination, safety culture and reliability engineering** with **data-driven methods and digital tools** to improve availability, service continuity and cost control.